Measuring For Hardwood Flooring

 Floor first or cabinets?
 I have a special page devoted to that (link below).
 If your appliances can be moved, measure that area as well.
 Dishwashers?
 With 3/4" solid hardwoods you may want to call in a professional to remove and re-install it.
 Reason being, the thicker hardwood may lock in the appliance, making it impossible to remove should it have to be serviced or replaced.
 With thinner engineered products the front legs of the dishwasher can be raised and the flooring slid underneath about 3-4 inches.

 Transition Pieces & Trim

 Don't forget the trim pieces if needed.
 Missing a few areas or forgetting them completely will add more time for completion of the job.
 Our trim pieces can be customized.
-In other words, if you only need a 4 foot piece that's what we'll send.
 Need 10 or 12 foot lengths?
 We can do that as well, but costs increase.

 In our example we have 6 areas that may require transition pieces.
 Hardwood is not recommended for use in full baths or laundry areas.
 Transitions needed are:

 ▪ Foyer (Entry)

 ▪ Bath to hall (meeting tile or vinyl)

 ▪ Master BR to outdoors